-If the tenant wishes to reclaim their goods before you dispose of them, they must put this request in writing and pay you for the cost of removal or storage.
+The tenant can reclaim their goods before their disposal.
+They must put this request in writing and pay you for the cost of removal or storage.

 You cannot hold onto a tenant's possessions in lieu of rent or other money owed.